-In accordance with the requirements of the Louisiana Legislative Auditor, we have issued a report, dated December 20, 2023, on the results of our statewide agreed-upon procedures performed in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards.
+In accordance with the requirements of the Louisiana Legislative Auditor, we have issued a report, dated December 19, 2024, on the results of our statewide agreed-upon procedures performed in accordance with attestation standards established by the American Institute of Certified Public.
 The purpose of that report is solely to describe the scope of testing performed on those control and compliance areas identified in the Louisiana Legislative Auditors' state wide agreed-upon procedures, and the results of that testing, and not to provide an opinion on control or compliance.

-Thomas, Cunningham, Broadway & Todtenbier, CPA's Thomas, Cunningham, Broadway & Todtenbier, CPA's
+Thomas, Cunningham, Broadway & Todtenbier, CPA's

+Thomas Currigham Broadway + Soutenbier CPA's